Mobility: What Are Your Rights When Relocating With Children?

 Hellberg v.
 Netherclift: The Facts

 In Hellberg v.
 Nethererclift the mother put forth a Mobility Application to move back to her homeland in the United Kingdom.
 Both parents were originally from the UK.
-Mr. Nethererclift relocated to British Colombia in 2008 and found employment as a self-employed teacher and outdoor guide.
-Work he was very passionate about.
+Mr. Nethererclift relocated to British Colombia in 2008 and found employment as a self-employed teacher and outdoor guide – work he was very passionate about.
 His declared income in this field was approximately $30,000 a year.
 Ms. Hellberg moved to B.C. in 2011 after meeting Mr. Netherclift in the UK and starting a relationship.
-She took a year-long leave from her teaching job in the UK to reside in B.C. in 2013 she became pregnant.
+She took a year-long leave from her teaching job in the UK to reside in B.C. and in 2013 she became pregnant.
 The couple separated in 2014.
 The child continued to see both parents on a regular basis and is closely bonded with both parents.

 Hellberg v.
 Netherclift: The Decision Making